chicio/chicio.github.io/_drafts/9999-learning-blender-1-user-interface.md

  Finally we have the editing interaction mode selector, that allow us to switch between editing mode:

- * object mode, that allow us to deal with individual objects
+ * *object mode*, that allow us to deal with individual objects
- * edit mode, that allow us to change the objects
+ * *edit mode*, that allow us to change the objects

  The menus on the left of the editing mode selector will change accordingly to the mode selected.